My oven and I are going through a rough patch and frankly, I don’t think it can be fixed*.

 - about 2 teaspoons freshly squeezed orange juice

-Combine the ground almonds and poppy seeds in a medium bowl.
-Set aside*.
+- Combine the almond flour and poppy seeds in a medium bowl.
+Set aside (see note).

-* Lilo’s recipe has you mix the almond meal and poppy seeds for 5 minutes at this point, but I didn’t feel like dirtying another piece of equipment so I didn’t.
+Lilo's recipe has you process the almond meal and poppy seeds for 5 minutes first, but I didn't feel like dirtying another piece of equipment so I didn't.
 If you choose not to skip this step, she recommends you place the poppy seeds in the freezer for 2 hours before you begin the recipe, to prevent them from turning to oil in the mixing.